Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Introduction

 More concretely, a 2+1-D Abelian topological phase is fully characterized by a symmetric integer matrix ${\bf K}$ in the Chern-Simons approach.
 When symmetry $G_s$ is preserved in the system, the anyons could carry a fractional symmetry quantum number (or transform projectively under the symmetry\cite{Wen2002}), while the microscopic degrees of freedom (bosons/fermions) must form linear representations of the symmetry group $G_s=\{\bsg\}$.
 The relation between microscopic degrees of freedom and fractionalized anyon excitations is especially clear in the Chern-Simons approach.

 Based on the mentioned Criterion I to differentiate distinct SET phases, we can classify all different SET phases with the same topological order $\{K\}$ and symmetry $G_s$.
 In this work, we studied various examples: $Z_2$ spin liquids\cite{Kitaev2003}, double semion theory\cite{Freedman2004,Levin2005} and bosonic/fermionic Laughlin states\cite{Laughlin1983} at filling fraction $\nu=1/m$.
-We consider both anti-unitary time reversal symmetry $G_s=Z_2^T$, and unitary $G_s=Z_2 \,{\rm or}\, Z_2\times Z_2$.
+We consider both anti-unitary time reversal symmetry $G_s=Z_2^T$, and unitary $G_s=Z_2 \,~{\rm or}\,~ Z_2\times Z_2$.
 These are the analogs of the spin rotation symmetry of Heisenberg magnets.
-Classification of these SET phases with symmetry $G_s$ are summarized in TABLE \ref{tab:Z2SL:time reversal}-\ref{tab:laughlin1/2k:z2}.\\
+Classification of these SET phases with symmetry $G_s$ are summarized in TABLE \ref{tab:Z2SL:time reversal}-\ref{tab:laughlin1/2k:z2:k=even}.
+In the case of anti-unitary time-reversal symmetry ($G_s=Z_2^T$) symmetry, our classification based on Chern-Simons approach is unable to capture one extra SET phase, in which distinct anyons are permuted by time reversal operation.

+In particular, we highlight the classification of the simplest class of SETs, Z$_2$ (toric code) topological order with a $G_s=Z_2$ onsite symmetry.
+We find a total of six phases with our method.
+Of these, only two nontrivial phases are understood in terms of distinct fractional charges.
+Other phases include combination with SPTs, or unconventional symmetry action that permutes anyons and leads to protected Majorana edge states.